lietu555/kurento-utils-js/README.md

 Copyright © 2013-2016 [Kurento].
 Licensed under [Apache 2.0 License].

-Kurento Utils for Node.js and Browsers
+Kurento Utils for Node.js and Browsers!!!
 ======================================

 The Kurento Utils project contains a set of reusable components that have been